Violet-UV/Red/README.md

-Taylor Swift caused an earthquake :D more like a swiftquake
+Taylor Swift caused an earthquake :D

+1. crazy fans
+2. what do you expect
+3. taylor is better 🙂